Unitarianism: History

 Ferenc Dávid holding his speech at the Diet of Torda (1568), in the Kingdom of Hungary (today Turda, Romania).
 Painting by Aladár Körösfői-Kriesch (1896).

+The pulpit of the Unitarian Christian Church in Dârjiu, Romania.
+Its prominent position in the church is characteristic of Unitarian Christian church furnishings.

 Unitarianism, both as a theology and as a denominational family of churches, was defined and developed in Poland, Transylvania, England, Wales, India, Japan, Jamaica, the United States, and beyond in the 16th century through the present.
 Although common beliefs existed among Unitarians in each of these regions, they initially grew independently from each other.
 Only later did they influence one another and accumulate more similarities.

 The Ecclesia minor or Minor Reformed Church of Poland, better known today as the Polish Brethren, was born as the result of a controversy that started on January 22, 1556, when Piotr of Goniądz (Peter Gonesius), a Polish student, spoke out against the doctrine of the Trinity during the general synod of the Reformed (Calvinist) churches of Poland held in the village of Secemin.
 After nine years of debate, in 1565, the anti-Trinitarians were excluded from the existing synod of the Polish Reformed Church (henceforth the Ecclesia maior) and they began to hold their own synods as the Ecclesia minor.
 Though frequently called "Arians" by those on the outside, the views of Fausto Sozzini (Faustus Socinus) became the standard in the church, and these doctrines were quite removed from Arianism.
 So important was Socinus to the formulation of their beliefs that those outside Poland usually referred to them as Socinians.
 The Polish Brethren were disbanded in 1658 by the Sejm (Polish Parliament).
 They were ordered to convert to Roman Catholicism or leave Poland.
 Most of them went to Transylvania or Holland, where they embraced the name "Unitarian".
 Between 1665 and 1668 a grandson of Socinus, Andrzej Wiszowaty Sr., published Bibliotheca Fratrum Polonorum quos Unitarios vocant (Library of the Polish Brethren who are called Unitarians 4 vols.
 1665–1669).